1. Get started

 Before making any changes, consider the following:

-In order to restore previous version:
+To restore a previous version:

 • Restore previously deleted timetables